cutaway-security/ics-summit-2025-osint-workshop/task2.md

 ### Self-paced Questions

-Review the following resources to understand geolocation resources for each sector.
+Review the following resources in the [maps and data section](#industrial-resource-maps-and-data-sites) to understand some of the internet accessible geolocation resources for each sector.

 * Hunt for resources in your state or country?
     * What is the closest substation to your home?